PammillerPersonal/open-source-policy/practice.md

 Before deciding to delay or withhold the release of source code, consult with the team and be prepared to publicly document this exception.

+### Implementation guidance to support OMB-16-21

+[Implementation guidance](https://open.gsa.gov/oss-implementation/) supporting [M-16-21](https://sourcecode.cio.gov/) is located on GSA's open government platform [open.gsa.gov](https://open.gsa.gov/).
+In particular, teams that produce custom code, either developed by a federal employee or contractor, are to include it in the [code.json file](https://open.gsa.gov/code.json) and consider how to open source it if not done already.

+To assist with open sourcing the code, use the [open source checklist](#).

 ### Public domain

 [By law](http://www.law.cornell.edu/uscode/text/17/105), works of the United States government are not copyrightable in the US, and so are public domain.
 But by default, US government works **are** copyrightable internationally, and so GSA intentionally waives this copyright abroad using [CC0](https://creativecommons.org/publicdomain/zero/1.0/).